gregorias/karabiner.ts-greg-mods/README.md

 # ⌨️ Greg’s Karabiner.ts Mods

-This TS package contains [Karabiner.ts][karabiner.ts] recipes for QMK-like layers (hold-tap, mod-tap) with powerful features ([permissive-hold][permissive-hold], chordal hold, hold on key press).
+This TS package contains [Karabiner.ts][karabiner.ts] recipes for QMK-like layers (namely: hold-tap and mod-tap) with powerful QMK features:
+[permissive-hold][permissive-hold], chordal hold, and hold on key press.
-This package builds upon these layers to provide the first turn-key solution for home row mods that doesn’t suck.
+This package builds upon these layers to provide the first turn-key solution for home row mods that works almost like on a QMK keyboard, i.e., it’s good.

 ## 📦 Installation